Reviews You Can Rely On

 Deep pockets allow contents to move around

 The Trail Shorts left us with a few minor complaints.
-They do not have any dedicated ventilation features, so they rely on the material the weight of the material and its wicking properties to control and regulate heat.
-We found they could feel a bit warm on hot days.
-We also found the depth of the pockets to allow times to flop around a little bit while pedaling.
-Other than that, we found these shorts to be comfortable, perform well, and look good doing it, especially for the price.
+They do not have dedicated ventilation features, so they rely on the material, its weight, and its wicking properties to control and regulate heat.
+They could feel a bit warm on hot days.
+The depth of the pockets can allow items to flop around a little while pedaling.
+Other than that, these shorts are comfortable, perform well, and look good, especially for the price.
+But if you need better ventilation, check out the Pearl Izumi Summit Shell Short, which is our top pick for this very thing.

 Read more: Specialized Trail Short review